trevor-umeda/mh4f/Design/moveInputs.md

 ## Reading Inputs ##

 ### Design Overview ###
-Inputs will be passed in to an InputManager.
-The manager will parse inputs and then return the name of the move done.
-Will be responsible for determining special commands and dashing.
-Walking, jumping, and crouching maybe as well
+Inputs will be passed in to a pair or collection of objects that will store, manage, and parse inputs.
+The manager will parse inputs and then return the name of the move done and that is all.
+It is not up to these classes to determine the validity of the special input, only what was inputted.
+Several optimizations are in place though to prevent needless checking and parsing

+### Current Solution ###
+The input manager will contain a queue of keyboard states.
+Its a specially modified one as it only tracks button presses and not held down buttons ( which could be a mistake).

+Basic movements that are universal, such as walking and jumping, are handled outside of the input manager and by the player itself.

+If an attack button is pressed then the InputManager runs through its tracked inputs and sees if if any registered special command was put in.
+It travels past to present through the queue, and the first special input to have been registered as "inputted" will be used.

+Special movement inputs such as dashing/backdashing are special universal inputs and cannot be changed.
+This looks through the tracked inputs from present to past. to have the most responsive dashing and does not need to worry about move priority.

+The input manager trickles the name of the move upwards .

-### Algorithm ###
+### Algorithm Ideas ###

 ### Idea 1 ###
 Store every input in our input buffer.
 Traverse it backwards for speed so on a attack button press we can determine if it matches a special command input as soon as possible and exit the search loop.
 However if we traverse it forwards we can determine move priority much easier.
 However that would mean a full search no matter what.